keita/forwardablex/README.md

-# forwardablex
+# ForwardableX

-forwardablex is a ruby library to extend forwardable.rb.
+ForwardableX is a Ruby library to extend forwardable.rb.

 ## Installation